 - Bronze plans will cover 60 percent of the average member’s total health care costs and thus have the lowest premiums.

 - Silver plans will cover 70 percent on average.

 - Gold plans will cover 80 percent on average.

 - Platinum plans will cover 90 percent on average and have the highest premiums.

-In general, the higher the premium the better the cost sharing.
-Networks and additional benefits are also better on higher tier plans as a rule of thumb, but with any plan you trade one perk for another.
-So it’s important to compare the trade-offs for each plan.
-An expensive plan may not actually provide better value for you, as so much is based on your income and annual medical needs.
+In general, the higher the premium, the better the cost sharing.
+As a rule of thumb, networks and additional benefits are also better on higher-tier plans, but with any plan, you trade one perk for another.
+So, it’s important to compare the trade-offs for each plan.
+An expensive plan may not actually provide better value for you since so much is based on your income and annual medical needs.

-Which of those plans is right for you depends on your health and your financial situation:
+Which plan is right for you depends on your health and your financial situation:

 How Much Do Health Care Plans Cost?